mxenabled/mx-platform-csharp/docs/MxPlatformApi.md

             var apiInstance = new MxPlatformApi(config);
             var userGuid = USR-fa7537f3-48aa-a683-a02a-b18940482f54;  // string | The unique id for a `user`.
-            var widgetRequestBody = new WidgetRequestBody(); // WidgetRequestBody | The widget url configuration options. var acceptLanguage = en-US;  // string | The desired language of the widget. (optional)
+            var widgetRequestBody = new WidgetRequestBody(); // WidgetRequestBody | The widget url configuration options. var acceptLanguage = en-US;  // string? | The desired language of the widget. (optional)

             try
             {